← Back to Stories

 The Age

-• Peter Stanley, former principal historian at the Australian War Memorial, suggested moving Roberts-Smith’s display to the Afghanistan gallery to contextualize Australia’s involvement in the conflict.
+• Stanley suggested moving the display to the Afghanistan gallery to show the consequences of the conflict.

-• Veterans’ Affairs Minister Matt Keogh stated the government has no power over curatorial decisions, which are made by the memorial’s curatorial staff and governing council.
+• Veterans’ Affairs Minister Matt Keogh stated the government has no power over curatorial decisions, which are made by the memorial’s staff and council.

 Source Articles